What is Plagiarism?

 Near what we call Santo Domingo today, and what was called Hispaniola centuries ago, you can find the island called Tortuga de Mar, or sea turtle.
 This island is only five or six miles away from the northwest coast of Santo Domingo and got its name because it looks a little bit like a sea turtle (Pyle 3).

-For more information, see How to Recognize Unacceptable and Acceptable Paraphrases (Plagiarism: What It is and How to Recognize and Avoid It.
-Indiana University Writing Tutorial Services, April 2004)
+For more information, see How to Recognize Unacceptable and Acceptable Paraphrases in Plagiarism: What It is and How to Recognize and Avoid It from Indiana University Writing Tutorial Services.

 When you summarize, you condense a passage in a way that presents the passage's most important ideas, but omits some details.
 When you summarize a passage you should:

 - Restate the central idea in your own words.

 - Include an in-text citation to indicate to the reader where the passage you summarized begins and ends.
 You can also add attributive tags (phrases which are used to introduce a quote/passage) to longer summaries.
 These tags can be used to show where a summary begins.
 Examples of attributive tags include:

 - As Ms. Chen suggests...

 - Avoid including opinions or feelings about the passage within the summary.
 Any opinions you use in your work should be clearly distinguished from the summary of the passage so that it is clear they are your own.